IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Implementation Details

 \section{Implementation Details}

 To clarify the equations in the paper, we describe the mathematical expressions and associated physical meanings in \cref{tab:notations}.

 \paragraph{Varying exposure data generation} In real-world photography pipelines, exposure levels are adjusted by manipulating camera settings, such as shutter speed, aperture size, and ISO, to capture bright and dark regions.
-While the FIPT dataset \cite{wu2023factorized} assumes single exposure and utilizes a simplistic camera response function (CRF) model defined as $\bg(x) = x^{1/2.2}$, our approach simulates a capturing process that is both more realistic and challenging.
-We split the HDR images of the same scene into five exposure levels $\{t_i\}_{i=1}^5, \text{s.t. } t_i < t_{i+1}$, where the brightest HDR image corresponds to $t_0$, and conversely, the darkest to $t_5$, effectively mimicking an auto-exposure mechanism.
+While the FIPT dataset \cite{wu2023factorized} assumes single exposure and utilizes a simplistic camera response function (CRF) model defined as $\texttt{CRF}(x) = x^{1/2.2}$, our approach simulates a capturing process that is both more realistic and challenging.
+To create LDR images of synthetic scenes for CRF metric calculation, we split the HDR images of the same scene into five exposure levels $\{\Delta t_i\}_{i=1}^5, \text{s.t. } \Delta t_i < \Delta t_{i+1}$, where the brightest HDR image corresponds to $\Delta t_0$, and conversely, the darkest to $\Delta t_5$, effectively mimicking an auto-exposure mechanism.
 Subsequently, we apply each exposure level to the HDR image and convert it into LDR format with the CRF derived from real-world sensors \cite{GrossN2004}.

 \paragraph{Direct illumination $\bL_\text{e}(\bx)$} We first identify the mesh faces $\{\mathbf{f}_i\}$ of emitters with the emitter mask $M_\text{e}(\bx)$ defined on the mesh faces.
 We associate a learnable 3-dimensional parameter for each face: $\be(\mathbf{f}) \in \bbR^3$, representing the emitted light radiance.
 These parameters are then optimized during the HDR emission restoration phase.